privatejfx141/teq-data-platform/sprint-backlog/sprint-4/tasks.md

 Create unit-test/integration tests excel reading

 ## T22 | assigned: Zifan
-Create acceptance test for each user story 1
+Create acceptance test for user story 1

 # U2
 As Marge (cousellor), I want to select a template type and upload the Excel